brandilondagin364/notes/README.md

 # 2024-02-15
 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This applies to coding as it does to art and engineering.
 Strive for clear, concise, and readable code that's easy to understand and maintain.
 Complexity often breeds bugs and hinders future development.
 Always aim to reduce complexity by breaking down large problems into smaller, manageable components, using reusable functions, and adhering to DRY (Don't Repeat Yourself) principles.
 Remember, a program is not only used by computers but also by other developers; keep it simple for humans to read and reason about."

+# 2024-02-16
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, strive to write clean, maintainable code that solves problems directly without unnecessary complexity.
+This means favoring clarity over obfuscation, using established patterns and principles, and continuously refactoring.
+Remember, your code will be read more often than it's written; hence, legibility and simplicity are key for long-term success."

+"Also, 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing correct and clear code first, and optimize only when necessary based on performance metrics.
+Modern hardware and software optimizations can sometimes nullify assumptions about where bottlenecks might lie.
+Hence, always profile before you optimize."